Enrique's Journey by Sonia Nazario - Quiz

 • 2.
 What is the significance of the title 'Enrique's Journey'?

-A) It highlights his migration experience
+B) It highlights his migration experience

 C) It indicates a journey through time

-D) It refers to a journey of self-discovery
+D) It represents a physical journey only

 • 3.
 What happens when Enrique finally reaches the U.S.?